bechnokid/11ty-neocities/src/main/me/about.md

 ---
-title: 'About Me'
+title: 'The Web Beet'
-displayOrder: 2
+displayOrder: 1
 prism: true
 permalink: '/about/index.html'
-tags: nav
 ---

 {% figure "profile.jpg", { noLink: true, alt: "Bechno Kid holding a mug shaped like a Maxim Tomato from the Kirby franchise"} %}**"The ticket to the future is always open."**<br>- Rem Saverem, Trigun{% endfigure %}